 - they will not be allowed to do any work or work placement (even if it is part of a course, or is unpaid)

 - they will not be able to extend their stay in the UK, i.e. they must return home and re-apply if they wish to come back to the UK for more studies.

-To be considered for a Student Visitor Visa, students must show that they have been unconditionally accepted on a course that is provided by an organisation that is the holder of a Sponsor Licence for Tier 4 or accredited by a UKBA recognised accreditation body.
+To be considered for a Short Term Student visa, students must show that they have been unconditionally accepted on a course that is provided by an organisation that is the holder of a Sponsor Licence for Tier 4 or accredited by a UKVI recognised accreditation body.
 Students must have the financial resources to accommodate and maintain themselves during the visit.

 Since 10 January 2011, ESVV allows students wishing to study English Language courses to apply for a visa to stay in the UK for up to 11 months.

 Students are more restricted than their Tier 4 Child Student counterparts as they will not be able to extend their stay in the UK, i.e. they must return home and re-apply if they wish to come back to the UK for more studies.
 In addition to the documents required for a Short Term Student visa, students under 18 will need to have made arrangements for their travel and stay in the UK and have permission from their parent or guardian to study in the UK.

 When should you use the Short Term Student route?